eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-20-12/index.md

 ### cmemc

-- The `config check` command has be deprecated, please use the `admin status` command instead.
+- The `config check` command has been deprecated, please use the `admin status` command instead.